ibm-cloud-docs/vpc/nlb-about.md

 * **Drop:** -  The load balancer drops all incoming requests, and the client receives no response.

 You can choose a failsafe target from a list of applicable backup pools.

+**Failsafe Target pool requirements (if action is Forward):**
+* must belong to the same load balancer
+* must have the same or compatible protocol (TCP is only compatible with TCP, but any combination of HTTP and HTTPS is compatible)

 ## Maximum connections
 {: #nlb-maximum-connections}